Abhishekkaddipudi/Tata-Data-Visualisation-Empowering-Business-with-Effective-Insights/README.md

 ## **Task 4 - Communicating Insights and Analysis**
 Effectively communicate your findings and explain how it relates to each scenario

-**Background info and context**

-It’s time to present your findings to the CEO and CMO.
-They are interested in your thought process and how you have handled the data cleanup and visualisation phase.
-It is important to explain your thought process and ideas in a clear and straightforward way.
-You are also required to clearly present the analysis of all four questions from the previous task.
-Make sure you are well versed with the data and the conclusions you’ve made from your analysis.

-Expansion is top of mind for these leaders and they’re keen to understand where the most lucrative opportunities are in their business.

 **Details for task**